riteable/docker-nginx-proxy/README.md

 ## Basic auth

-Create a `htpasswd` directory and generate username/password with the `htpasswd` utility:
+`cd` inside the root of this project, and then generate username/password with the `htpasswd` utility:

 ```
-$ mkdir htpasswd
 $ htpasswd -Bc htpasswd/your-domain your-username
 ```